filipmacek/Movement/README.md

 ***

-Here in the first picture, there are three routes, with all metadata and status.
-Some of them are available to users to complete, but some of them are already completed.
+Here in the first picture, there are three routes, with all metadata information and status of routes.
+Some of them are available to users, but some of them are already completed.
-In the second picture, we could see two nodes or Linux servers that act as `DataAdapter` for our Chainlink nodes.
+In the second picture, we see two nodes or Linux servers that act as `DataAdapter` for our Chainlink nodes.
 Each node has an IP address, endpoint, and oracle address of the corresponding Chainlink oracle contract.
 The goal was to simulate a decentralized oracle network with these two nodes.